dreoporto/camknows/README.md

 ### Image Resolution: `resolution_width`, `resolution_height`

 Sets the resolution of captured/processed and saved images, which is set to a default of `1024` by `768`.
 Setting this too high will impact application performance, including capture speed.

+## Output - Motion Capture Images

+For more efficient file organization and management, images are saved to a series of subdirectories, based on the file date.
+Example: `camknows/media-files/2021/09/04/camknows-2021-09-04-09-41-13-535487-4.156.094.jpg`

 ## Acknowledgements